SIBO: rebalancing gut bacteria by addressing root causes

 SIBO natural treatment – the functional medicine approach

 Our SIBO functional medicine naturopaths will identify the root cause of SIBO and treat these underlying causes.
-Our team of SIBO specialists have a holistic understanding of SIBO, with access to the most up-to-date scientific insights.
+Our team of practitioners have a holistic understanding of SIBO, with access to the most up-to-date scientific insights.

 After interpreting SIBO breath test results and other functional testing, the functional medicine SIBO approach involves your practitioner identifying underlying issues causing your symptoms, and will tailor a treatment plan to suit you.